bseth99/jquery-ui-extensions/README.md

 - **SlideSpinner**: Adds a Slider control to the Spinner to enable visual reference to where a user is in the valid range and a faster way to change values.

+- **LabeledSlider**: Adds tick marks at configurable intervals to the Slider control.
+Optional text labels can also be passed to the widget.

 ## Usage